tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 It offers *predictability* and simplifies the way that we interact with the host system.

-So, naturally I got curious and attempted look under the hood to find out how it's implemented.
+So, naturally I got curious and attempted to look under the hood and find out how it's implemented.
 Grab some coffee and let's go!

 In this post, all code will point to the [Go 1.14 release branch](https://github.com/golang/go/tree/release-branch.go1.14).